European route E136

-European route E 136 is a European highway located entirely in Møre og Romsdal and Innlandet counties in Norway.
+European route E136 is a European highway located entirely in Møre og Romsdal and Innlandet counties in Norway.
 The highway begins in the town of Ålesund in Møre og Romsdal county on the west coast of Norway, and it goes east up through the Romsdalen valley, crossing into the upper Gudbrandsdalen Valley to end at the village of Dombås in Dovre Municipality in Innlandet county.